google/gapid/DEVDOC.md

 ### Integration with an IDE

-If you want to interact with the debugger via your editor or IDE, be aware that delve will think file paths start from the gapid top directory, and not your root directory.
+If you want to interact with the debugger via your editor or IDE, be aware that delve will think file paths start from the AGI top directory, and not your root directory.
 This is very likely due to Bazel compilation.
 You may have to find workarounds if you call delve from an editor/IDE which consider the file paths to start from another directory, typically your root directory.
 There may